fongc123/notes/Kubernetes/Security.md

 Likewise, both client files and server files are required for **kubelets**.
 For client-side certificates, the `system:node:` keyword must be appended to the beginning of the certificate name to specify that the entity is a system component and is a node.
 Additionally, kubelet certificates must also be part of the `system:nodes` group.

-#### Certificate Details
+#### Health Check
-Existing certificate configurations can be viewed either by viewing the service configuration (*component run as a service*) or by viewing the static pod definition file (*component run as a pod*).
+Existing certificate configurations can be viewed in the arguments either in the service configuration (*component run as a service*) or in the static pod definition file (*component run as a pod*).

 ```bash
 cat /etc/systemd/system/kube-apiserver.service